Health Savings Account

 Contributions to an HSA may be made by an employee using pre-tax payroll deductions, bank deposits, or a one-time rollover from an IRA, as well as through contributions made by District 203.
 HSA contributions are limited by the U.S. Internal Revenue Service based on the calendar year.

-For 2017 & 2018, District 203 has committed to contributing to the BMO Harris Bank HSA of each eligible employee who enrolls in the Gold HDHP or Limited Gold HDHP in one lump sum instead of distributing throughout the year.
-District 203 will contribute $1,000 for employee only coverage and $2,000 for family coverage, deposited on the first payroll in January.
+Currently, District 203 is committed to contributing to the HSA of each employee who enrolls in the Gold HDHP or Limited Gold HDHP in one lump sum upon eligibility.
+District 203 contributes $1,000 for employee only coverage and $2,000 for family coverage, deposited on the first payroll in January when the election is made during the open enrollment period.
 Contributions will be prorated for employees not eligible for an HSA for the entire year.